How to Identify and Manage Mealybugs

 Why Are Mealybugs So Destructive?

-Mealybugs can damage to plants while feeding by injecting toxins into the plants, causing deformation.
-Also mealybugs (really a type of soft scale) excrete honeydew as they feed.
+Mealybugs can damage plants while feeding by injecting toxins into the plants, causing deformation.
+Also, mealybugs (really a type of soft scale) excrete honeydew as they feed.
 Unsightly sooty molds will often grow on the honeydew.
 This honeydew can also get on walls, furniture, floors and other items making them sticky.
-At high levels mealybugs can cause plants to defoliate and even cause plant death.
+At high levels, mealybugs can cause plants to defoliate and even cause plant death.

 How to Identify Mealybugs